CoderUni/responsive_sizer/README.md

 You can use it like this:

-You need to import flutter_sizer package in order to access number.h or number.w
+You need to import responsive_sizer package in order to access number.h or number.w
 ```
-import 'package:flutter_sizer/flutter_sizer.dart';
+import 'package:responsive_sizer/responsive_sizer.dart';
 ```

 **Widget Size** 🕓